google-research-datasets/WebRED/README.md

 # WebRED - Web Relation Extraction Dataset

-A large and diverse dataset for extracting relationships from a variety of text found on the World Wide Web.
+A diverse dataset for extracting relationships from a variety of text found on the World Wide Web.
 The dataset can be downloaded from https://github.com/google-research-datasets/WebRED.